Eating Disorder Counseling in Grand Rapids

 Types of Eating Disorders

 - Anorexia Nervosa: This disorder occurs when an individual restricts their food consumption leading to significantly low body weight.
 Those suffering from this disorder also have a fear of gaining weight or becoming fat, even though their weight is below average, causing them to engage in behaviors that prevent weight gain.

-Treatment for Eating Disorders
+Treatment and Counseling for Eating Disorders